Akuli/python-tutorial/defining-functions.md

     and all the exercises because you didn't know how to define functions.
 Read those parts now, and do the exercises.

-4. Use a search engine (e.g. Google) to find more exercises about defining functions.
+4. Find more exercises about defining functions online.

 Answers for the first and second exercise are [here](answers.md).